praekeltfoundation/docker-py-base/README.md

 # docker-base
 Dockerfiles for base images that make creating correct, minimal images for applications easier.

+> **NOTE:** The tags for these images have changed recently.
+The `praekeltfoundation/python3-base` tag is now defunct.
+Use the `praekeltfoundation/python-base:3` tag rather.
+Also, the `:debian` tags are no longer being updated and will be removed.
+Debian is the default OS for all images that don't include "alpine" in the tag.

 ## Images
 #### `praekeltfoundation/debian-base`/`alpine-base`
 Provides Debian and Alpine Linux base images with a few utility scripts and `dumb-init`.